-Game features character development.
+Story features character development (change over time).

 Either the main character or a secondary character must grow or change as the game progresses.
 This can be because of the addition of abilities as long as they're thematically relevant and fit in your overarching story but can also be shown entirely via the story and not expressed in gameplay.
 Any character that starts as one person and ends as another will get you this achievement.